 Lifestyle and dietary choices that will help support thyroid function include eating several small, well-balanced meals throughout the day to keep your blood sugar consistent and help with energy.
 Eat plenty of fresh fruits, vegetables, whole grains, beans, legumes and proteins.
 Snack on raw seeds, apricots, prunes and dates, and avoid refined sugars.
 When cooking use good quality extra-virgin olive, or coconut oil.

-Snack on Brazil nuts–natural source of selenium, which reduces damaging thyroid inflammation, and builds the powerful thyroid hormone triiodothyronine (T3),
+Snack on Brazil nuts–natural source of selenium, which reduces damaging thyroid inflammation, and builds the powerful thyroid hormone triiodothyronine (T3).

 Cook your cruciferous vegetables—to break down the goitrogens that block the thyroid’s absorption of iodine.
 Iodine is essential to make energizing thyroid hormones.
 Cooking cruciferous for little as two minutes destroys goitrogens, as they are quite heat sensitive.

-Some experts suggest rotating your dark green and cruciferous vegetable family choices in order to get their benefits while avoiding a build up of the goitrogens that can block the thyroid’s iodine absorption.
+Add in dark greens – Some experts suggest rotating your dark green and cruciferous vegetable family choices in order to get their benefits while avoiding a build up of the goitrogens that can block the thyroid’s iodine absorption.

 Eat lean protein with every meal to slow the absorption of carbs and prevent insulin spikes which are a proven thyroid suppressor.
 Protein is rich in the amino acid tyrosine, which is an essential building block of thyroid hormones.
 Iodine is directly related to thyroid function and is found in kelp and seaweed.